-Prescribed Work
+Prescribed Work †

 - a.
-Writing: Three courses with a writing flag.
-These courses are identified in the Course Schedule. - b.
 Social science - a.
-Psychology 301, which may also be counted toward the social and behavioral sciences requirement of the core curriculum. - c.
+Psychology 301, which may also be counted toward the social and behavioral sciences requirement of the core curriculum. - b.
 Mathematics: Mathematics 305G or calculus.
-Mathematics 305G and several calculus courses may also be counted toward the mathematics requirement of the core curriculum. - d.
+Mathematics 305G and several calculus courses may also be counted toward the mathematics requirement of the core curriculum. - c.
 Natural science: Many courses that fulfill this natural science requirement may also be counted toward the science and technology requirements of the core curriculum. - a.
 Biology 302F or 311C - b.
-Six hours of coursework in chemistry (301N and 302N, or 301 and 302), physics (302K and 302L, or 309K and 309L, or 317K and 317L), or physical science (303 and 304).

-- c.
-Kinesiology 330E, Kinesiology 352K (Topic 33: Nutrition: Exercise, Health, and Sport), Nutrition 306 or 312 - e.
-Classical Civilization 306M - f.
+Six hours of coursework in chemistry (301N and 302N, or 301 and 302), physics (302K and 302L, or 309K and 309L, or 317K and 317L), or physical science (303 and 304). - c.
+Kinesiology 330E, Kinesiology 352K (Topic 33: Nutrition: Exercise, Health, and Sport), Nutrition 306 or 312 - d.
+Classical Civilization 306M - e.
 Foreign language: In addition to the core curriculum requirements above, undergraduates are expected to have completed two years in a single foreign language in high school.
 Students without two years of high school foreign language coursework must earn credit for the second college-level course in a foreign language; this credit does not count toward the student's degree.
 Students can consult with their advisor and the degree requirements to determine whether additional foreign language requirements apply to them.